jayce2510/gitlab/README.md

 # Importing cert files

-Copy your cery files to SSL folder and change the same name as your GitLab URL
+Copy your cert files to SSL folder and change the same name as your GitLab URL

 For example: